 Superior uses medical and pharmacy claims, utilization and health screening data and referrals to identify potentially eligible members with qualifying conditions for disease management.
 Once identified, members are sent an introductory mailing.
 Outreach calls to the member are made by a health coach to introduce the disease management program, assess their willingness to participate, enroll them in the program and complete an initial assessment.
 Members are assigned a health coach with expertise in the member's primary condition.
 The health coach will coordinate with providers, members of the service coordination or Care Management teams (if applicable), and assist with special needs such as nutrition, exercise and social services.
-Coaching may include a series of pre-scheduled outbound phone and/or in-home coaching sessions.
+Coaching includes a series of pre-scheduled outbound phone sessions.